-Fieldwork: 30 hours of observation are required Prerequisite(s): MUS 405
+Fieldwork: 30 hours of observation are required Prerequisite(s): MUS 405, and either 476 or 479

 MUS 474 - Worship Ministry Internship

 This internship will consist of a summer spent serving in the context of a church worship ministry under the direct mentorship of an established and influential worship leader/pastor.
 This internship will serve as a capstone project for those in the BA in Worship Arts and Ministry degree program and will represent a synthesis and application of musical, technical, ministerial, and professional skills assessed throughout the program.